 I promise I’m not bragging, but then again, I AM!
-The guy on the left?
-He’s one of the best men on my paternal family tree, my cousin, and our Grandfather’s namesake, Brigadier General Ernest Audino, US Army (Ret).
+The guy on the left in the picture above is one of the best men on my paternal family tree.
+He’s my cousin and our Grandfather’s namesake, Brigadier General Ernest Audino.
 This man has devoted his entire life to the betterment of not just his American brethren, but his Kurdish brethren as well.
-He’s a pretty big ordeal, and someone to be honored to know, much less share blood with.
-The guy on the right?
-He’s “The Lion Of Handrin”, and I posted my cousin’s own words to pay him homage.
-He TOO is a pretty big ordeal and the story of his accomplishments and survival are beyond!
+He’s a pretty big ordeal and someone to be honored to know, much less share first blood with.
+The man on the right is “The Lion Of Handrin”, and these are my cousin’s words of homage to him:

 Meanwhile, having this song avail itself to my magical music wheel yesterday and thus remind me of how much I love it, just so happened to coincide with one of my favorite hero’s birthday!
 So, with that …